jkelin/TribesRevengeance/_posts/2019-01-13-linux-server-hosting.md

 ```

 ### updatePriorities.sh

 This sets proper priorities to the server process.
 We run it every second via CRON.
-You need to have `schedtool` utility that can set deadline schedule to a process.
+You need to have `sysctl` utility that can set processor affinity and a `chrt` utility for deadline scheduling.

 ```
 #!/bin/bash

 id=$(pgrep -f 'Beta_Dedicated_Server')

-#taskset -cp 3 $id
-renice -20 -p $id
-chrt -f -p 99 $id
-/Tribes/Program/Scripts/schedtool -E -t 100000000:1000000 $id
+sysctl -w kernel.sched_rt_runtime_us=-1
+taskset -pca 0 $id
+chrt --deadline --sched-period 1000000 --pid 0 "$id"
 ```